 Cook.
-In a large skillet or wok over medium to high heat add 2-3 tbsp of vegetable oil and cook the chicken until golden brown on all sides (about 3-4 minutes.)
+In a large skillet or wok over medium to high heat add 2-3 tablespoon of vegetable oil and cook the chicken until golden brown on all sides (about 3-4 minutes.)

 Remove from pan and set aside in a plate lined with paper towel.

 In the same skillet add vegetables, cook for few minutes until they get almost tender and throw in the pineapple.

 Stir well and return chicken to the pan, pour the sauce on top.